microsoft/DeepSpeed/docs/README.md

 ```

 ### Start a local webserver
 We now need to install the required Ruby packages for the website.

-**NOTE**: you should change to the docs folder before running the installation command to avoid this [error](https://stackoverflow.com/questions/10012181/bundle-install-returns-could-not-locate-gemfile/35157872):
+**NOTE**: you should change to this folder (i.e., docs) before running the installation command to avoid this [error](https://stackoverflow.com/questions/10012181/bundle-install-returns-could-not-locate-gemfile/35157872):

 > Could not locate Gemfile